james-priest/mws-restaurant-stage-1/docs/stage3.md

 ## 3. Favorite Control
 ### 3.1 Create Rollover Image
-the first step was to grab a png of a heart to use as a favorite icon on the toggle button.
+The first step was to grab a png of a heart to use as a favorite icon on the toggle button.

 I copied the heart image two more time and varied the color.
 The states are as follows: